emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has decent sorting and some collections, but more media discoverability options could be added. ⚠️

 ***
+## 456movie
+### Score: 18/20
+1. Streams load very fast. ✔️
+1. Content is in 1080p and can be changed lower. ✔️
+1. It finds streams very fast, including very old obscure content. ✔️
+1. 15 sources, but they dont auto-switch if one fails. ⚠️
+1. Site has auto-next but its currently broken. ✔️
+1. Site UI is very good, looks very clean, modern, stands out a lot. ✔️
+1. Most of their sources allow subtitles. ✔️
+1. Has movies, shows, anime? ✔️
+1. Site has continue watching, watchlists history etc. ✔️
+1. Has AI recommendation tool, but more could be added in terms of media discoverability. ⚠️

+***
 ## Hexa
 ### Score: 18/20
 1. Streams load very fast. ✔️